arman-sard/metal-festival-list/README.md

 ## Scope:

 This challenge should take **about 4 hours** to complete.
-Don't worry if you don't finish everything—focus on giving us insight into how you work.
+Don't worry if you don’t finish everything—focus on giving us insight into how you work.

 ## Submission: